amaanmakhani/Codingprojects/README.md

 # Coding projects
 Collection of code from assignments and other projects.
-If you are looking for a specific languages look at the parenthesis after a coiurse of a project.
+If you are looking for a specific languages look at the parenthesis after a course or a project.

 ## Code contained from the following courses:
 - CSC 116 (C++)